logicalclocks/machine-learning-api/docs/templates/model-serving/predictor_state_api.md

 The status of a deployment corresponds to the status of the predictor configured within it.

 !!! note
     Currently, only one predictor is supported in a deployment.
-Support for multiple predictors (a.k.a. inference graphs) is coming soon.
+Support for multiple predictors (the inference graphs) is coming soon.

 ## Retrieval